winglam/dependent-tests-impact/README.md

  * `randomTimes=100` represents the number of times to randomize the test order when calculating the precomputed dependences.

-The artifact can also be evaluated in the VM provided.
-The VM runs Ubuntu version 14.04 with Java 7 and ant installed.
+The artifact can also be evaluated in a provided VM.
+The provided VM runs Ubuntu version 14.04 with Java 7 and ant installed.
 - Username for the VM is: user
 - Password for the VM is: asdf
 - Download link: https://drive.google.com/folderview?id=0B66sUcs7lhDVUWh2NVFrSTNjY28